JamesOwenHall/parquet-cat/README.md

 parquet-cat   | 6 sec
 parquet-tools | 1 min 16 sec

-parquet-cat is more than 10x as fast as parquet-tools at scanning data.
+parquet-cat is 10x faster at converting the data to JSON.

 ### Retrieving Metadata